1j01/BuildGraph/README.md

 **Grunt** is confusing and overcomplicated.
 Seriously.

 **Gulp** has a nice piped structure and clean code, but you have to install and setup plugins to get incremental building, and to do watching at all you have to create a separate task for each task you want to allow watching for and manually specify the set of files that will trigger the task.

-Same goes for cleanup.
-Make a task and manually tell it everything it needs to clean up.
+Same goes for cleanup: make a task and manually tell it everything it needs to clean up.

-**BuildGraph** takes Gulp's piped structure, watches files automatically, cascading changes down the build tree with minimal computation, and lets you define your build tasks without code (except where you need it).
+**BuildGraph** takes Gulp's piped structure, watches files automatically with incremental rebuilds, and lets you define your build tasks without code (except [where you need it](#custom-code)).

 (**[Anvil](https://github.com/anviljs/anvil.js/)** also claims incremental rebuilding of changed files and affected files.)

 Other build tools have CLIs; BuildGraph can be run as a command-line GUI or a standalone application.

 BuildGraph lets you define your tasks by typing out simple conversion commands.
-You get autocomplete for files and folders, as well as common conversions.
+You get autocomplete for files and folders, as well as conversions.

-Conversions get expanded to blocks as you type.
+Sources, conversions, and destinations get expanded to blocks.
-There are source blocks, conversion blocks (step blocks? pass blocks? build blocks? compiler blocks?), and destination blocks.

-You create a node graph with connections between blocks.
+You end up creating a node graph with connections between blocks.
-Connections that transfer streams of files are wires, and connections that handle source maps are represented as doubled wires.
+Connections transfer streams of files, and are represented as wires.
+Connections that handle source maps are represented as doubled wires.

-### Conversion
+### Conversions

-BuildGraph can infer most actions from a source and destination.
+BuildGraph can infer most conversions from a source and destination.

 For example, `app/*.coffee -> build/*.js` means compile coffee from app/ to build/ whereas `app/*.coffee -> build/*` means just copy the files to build.

+Other conversions you need to type out, like "strip comments" or "alphabetize lines".

 See [Conversions.MD](./Conversions.MD) for a list of possible conversions.